hl7dk/kl-ffb-reporting/input/pagecontent/example.md

 | Selvmordstanker eller -forsøg | 29-5-2021 |

 #### Reporting
-A delivery report is not generated her as the target groups will be reported on the subsequent care plans.
+A delivery report is not generated here as the target groups will be reported on the subsequent care plans.

 ### 5th encounter / Fifth documentation phase – Case appropriation